dmeyers83/Text-Info-Systems-Project/README.md

 <br/>

 Finally, Reverse Resume provide a chart of word distributions of relevant keywords for each topic.
-The probability for each word within a topic is compared with the probability of the word in the entire corpus.
+Here we show the product of the conditional probability of words given the topic (p(w|theta)) with the probability of the topic (p(theta)), and compare them to the probability of the word (p(w)) for the entire corpus.
+The point of these charts it to show which words tend to be most relevant for each topic.

 <p align="center">